 4G network Lycamobile Uganda

 Lycamobile is investing and expanding rapidly and their 4G coverage is growing fast.
-Still I would NOT recommend a Lycamobile sim card for traveling in Uganda.
-Click here for more info about the Lycamobile 4G coverage.
-There is actually a pretty detailed map available on their website.
+Still I would NOT recommend a Lycamobile sim card for traveling in Uganda, as other mobile internet operators have a much more extensive 4G network in Uganda.

 Overall it is no secret that MTN and Airtel have the best 4G network coverage in Uganda and therefore I recommend tourists to buy a sim card from one of these operators.

 As you have seen the best value for money would be buying a Lycamobile sim card as for less than $10 you get 100 GB data for 1 month.
-However I would still not recommend tourist to go for a Lycamobile sim card.
+However I would still NOT recommend tourist to buy a Lycamobile sim card.

-For example traveling to Bwindi National Park you will be out of service for most of the time on the road and when in the National Park.
+For example if you are traveling to Bwindi National Park you will be out of service for most of the time.
+As Lycamobile does not have good 4G coverage across the country.
+In the National Park you can hardly find Africell and MTN let alone Lycamobile.

-Based on all the above information about the network coverage and the prices it is clear that:
+Based on all the above information about the 3G/4G/5G network coverage in Uganda and the cheap prices for data it is clear that:

 My experience buying a sim card in Uganda